 The most reliable source of information about allopathic medical schools is provided on the Medical School Admissions Requirements (MSAR) website, offered by the AAMC.
-It is worth purchasing access to this database because the statistics it contains are very valuable in helping you to decide where to apply.
+It is worth purchasing access to this database because the statistics it contains can be extremely valuable in helping you decide where to apply.

 Don’t be discouraged by your low scores – you need to know how to maximize your other strengths, and most importantly, to apply to programs where you will have a higher chance of getting in.

 Step #1: Calculate your stats and be kind to yourself.

 Without judgment or berating yourself, calculate your cumulative and science GPAs..